naluconcepcion/portfolio/README.md

 # 👋

-i'm Nalu, a twenty-something software engineer @ Microsoft. my hobbies consist of buildings things, cooking, running, and curating Spotify playlists with no discernible theme apart from "songs i like to listen to in this particular grouping".
+i'm Nalu, a twenty-something software engineer. (formerly Microsoft, now building my own thing!) my hobbies consist of cooking, running, and curating Spotify playlists with no discernible theme apart from "songs that are vibe-coherent to my specific set of lived experiences".

 i'm currently based out of ⛰️ Seattle, WA, but depending on the season, i flux between Seattle, NYC 🗽, Asia 🌏, and my hometown 🏡.